calculquebec/cq-formation-cip202/doc/en/index.rst

 using tools that allow for the easy management of large numbers of similar jobs.
-You will find these tools handy if your research project involves repeating a calculation tens or hundreds of times, for example to analyse different datasets or to perform a *parameter sweep*.
+You will find these tools handy if your research project involves repeating a calculation tens or hundreds of times, for example to analyse different datasets or to perform a parameter sweep.

 The general concepts presented in the :doc:`introduction <introduction>` are independent from any particular tool.